veropetit/PHYS633-S2022/L02-GravityField/README.md

 ---

-"What-if?"
+<font color="red">S2022: we did not finish the calculation of g(r)/g_star -- we will do this and add the curve to the graph on thursday </font>

+---
+For you to think about: "What-if?"
 What if we used the enclosed mass at the surface as our boundary condition?